kajtd/galleria/README.md

 ![Website img](./galleria-capture.webp)

-The objective was to build an interactive and visually appealing Art Gallery that users can explore on their browsers.
+The objective was to build an interactive and visually appealing art gallery that users can explore on their browsers.

 ## Technologies